GnanasriPB/Module-1/1B DATA TYPES- READ ONE INTEGER AND FLOAT VALUE.md

-# Experiment No: 1B- Data Types – Printing Integer Literals
+# Experiment No: 1B- Data Types – Read one integer and float  value.

 ## AIM
 To Write a python program to read one integer and float  value.